Past Catalyse Event

 non-ACAT member :: £305.00 NB please see details below about ACAT membership and ACAT Accredited Training

-The fee includes lunch and refreshments.
+The fee included lunch and refreshments.

 Overview of workshop